-The lexical divergences between different § 3.
-Some Points of History variants of English have been brought about and Lexical Interchange by several historical processes.
+The lexical divergences between different of the Territorial Variants of English have been brought about and Lexical Interchange by several historical processes.

 Retween Them As is well known the English language was brought to the American continent at the beginning of the 17th century and to Australia at the end of the 18th century as a result of the expansion of British colonialism.
 It is inevitable that on each territory in the new conditions the subsequent development of the language should diverge somewhat from that of British English.